TimochiL/pc2-scripts/DOCS.md

 - Assign paths to instance variables that will be used in other functions.
 - Change the working directory to the "bin" folder within the "pc2-9.8.0" contest folder.
 - Create instance variables for subprocesses during opening of batch files in other functions.
+- Create boolean instance variable to keep track of whether or not the contest has been previously started (refer to functions "start_contest" and "main").
 - Create boolean instance variables to keep track of whether DHCP (Dynamic Host Configuration Protocol) has been disabled for WiFi and Ethernet.
 - Create string instance variable to store the name of the ethernet service to be selected by the user in another function.